JonathanGrossman/python_basics/1_what_is_python.md

 ## What is Python

 Python is a very versatile, popular, and powerful progamming language.
+Using Python, poeple build projects that range from web applications to machine learning solutions, and many things in between.
+Getting started learning Python is easy.
+With the right focus and documentation, you can learn the basics of Python fairly easily.
+From there, it might not be too long before you are building real-world solutions that you and others rely upon in your daily life.
+To help jumpstart your imagination, here is some dicussion of popular Python project categories.

+### Web Applications

-You can build so many real-world projects using Python.
-For exampe, people use Python to build web applications, like blogs, content management systems, and virtual classrooms.
+People build web applications that users interact with online.
+For instance, many people use Python to build blogs, content management systems, and virtual classrooms.
+With Python frameworks like Flask and Django, and with the countless libraries and packages to support Python web development, building a web application using Python is possible for beginners and experts alike.

+### Social Media (Bots and Streaming)

+### Computer Automation

+### Game Development

+### Internet of Things and Robotics

+### Machine Learning and Data Science

 Python is a popular choice for building games, robots, and chatbots.
 With Python, you can also build graphical user interfaces, applications that convert filenames and sizes, and projects that work with audio, video and text files.
 One of the newer and more popular areas for writing Python code is machine learning, image processing and data analysis.
 Although Python has has a reputation for rapid application development and for connecting applications, it is also becoming a go-to solution in general.

 Python is easy to learn and has a syntax that is very easy to read and write.
 Here is an example.
 If we want to find out whether a Python list named ```theList``` contains a value of ```79```, and if so, print ```True```, we can simply write the following:

 ```
 theList = [59, 69, 79]

 if 79 in theList:
     print(True)

 ```